Nithur-M/work-from-anywhere/developer-jobs.md

 </div><ul>
 <li>Yearly Salary range: $50,000-$60,000 (gross)</li>
 <li>Remote-first culture with the team working remotely from all over the world</li>
-<li>Remote health insurance.
-Every team member gets global health insurance with full coverage in their home country and 175+ countries.
-No exclusions for pandemics</li>
+<li>International health insurance provided with coverage in most countries.
+Monthly healthcare payout available in select countries where coverage is limited</li>
 <li>Company-paid retreats.
 Once per year we gather for a week in an exotic location to work, learn and have fun together</li>
 <li>31 days of vacation per year.
 We encourage you to unplug and recharge!</li>
 <li>4 creative days.
 One paid day off per quarter to do something creative and fun</li>